Terms of Service

 Customer is responsible for reviewing and validating Outputs before using them in legal, commercial, operational, publishing, compliance, or customer-facing contexts.

-Authority Files, capability manifests, remediation packages, and other machine-readable artifacts generated by the Service using Customer Data are considered part of Customer Data and are owned by Customer, subject to AITWIRE's underlying intellectual property in the templates, schemas, and generation logic used to produce them.
+Authority Files, capability manifests, remediation packages, and other machine-readable artifacts generated by the Service using Customer Data are considered Service Outputs.
+Customer receives a license to use these artifacts for Customer's business purposes as described in Section 13(a), subject to AITWIRE's underlying intellectual property in the templates, schemas, protocols, and generation logic used to produce them.

 AITWIRE retains all rights in the underlying schemas, formats, templates, protocols, generation algorithms, and software used to produce such artifacts.